chelh/VBASync/README.md

 This software is provided “as-is,” without any express or implied warranty.
 In no event will I be held liable for any damages arising from the use of this software.

-In addition to the above, this software is also protected by an ancient Assyrian curse:

-*Whosoever removes my name from this work*
-*May he sow a thousand, but reap only one*
-*May one hundred ewes not satisfy one spring lamb*
-*May one hundred cows not satisfy one calf*
-*May one hundred women not satisfy one child*
-*May one hundred bakers not fill up one oven*
-*May the gleaners glean from rubbish pits*
-*May illness, plague, and insomnia not disappear from his land!*